Once You’re Over the Hump it’s Smooth Sailing

 Remember that the whole point of moving towards a vegan diet is not to be the world’s most perfect vegan for a week or a month—it’s to making a lasting and satisfying lifelong change.
 So if you slip up and consume animal products, whether accidentally or deliberately, don’t beat yourself up over it—and certainly don’t use the transgression as an excuse to ditch your vegan lifestyle entirely.
 There might be a lesson you can take away, perhaps that a given food contains animal products, or perhaps that there’s a terrific vegan alternative you can eat next time instead of the item you just consumed.
 So don’t focus on being perfect—just keep making steady progress.

 Remember that most vegans eat a vastly more diverse and interesting diet than do omnivores.
-Anyone who has been vegan for more than a few years often cringes when reminiscing over the limited variety of the foods they ate before switching their diets.
+Long-term vegans often cringe when reminiscing over the teeny variety of the foods they ate before switching their diets.

 Let’s now recap the main advice from this article, since if you adhere to these points you’ll not only have a very easy few weeks on a vegan diet, you’ll also be ideally positioned to embrace it as a permanent lifestyle.